adamzjk/2017-EEOS/readme.md

 ​	For macOS or Linux users, you have to compile it with other compilers, download and install qemu, cd into source dir, type  ``qemu-system-i386 -fda haribote.img`` in bash.

+## Run with VMware

+​	Create a new virtual Machine using Floppy Image File ``haribote.img`` and boot it.

 ## Documentation

 ​	There is a 117 pages doc in Chinese, contact adamzjk@foxmail.com for details.